Azure/azure-quickstart-templates/quickstarts/microsoft.web/webapp-windows-with-privateendpoint-applicationgateway/README.md

-**Note: for production environment it is recommend having a custom domain (and associated certificate) available to avoid having to rely on the default ".azurewebsites" domain.  more details:** [Configure App Service with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/configure-web-app?tabs=customdomain,azure-portal)
+**Note: for production environment it is recommend having a custom domain (and associated certificate) available to avoid having to rely on the default ".azurewebsites" domain., will update this template to reflect best practice in next version, more details:** [Configure App Service with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/configure-web-app?tabs=customdomain,azure-portal)

 To deploy the resource use the following Azure CLI: